GCA-VH-lab/uorf4u/docs/Parameters/cmd_parameters.md

 - `-at` *aa|nt*
 Alignment type used by uorf4u for conserved ORFs searching [default: aa].

+- `-pc` *cutoff [0-1]*
+A cutoff of presence (number of ORFs in a list/number of sequences) for an ORFs set to be called conserved and returned [default: 0.4, set in the config].

 - `-fast`
 Fast searching mode with less accuracy (>~300 sequences or >~2000 ORFs).